NickAlarcon7/COSC-3510_DBMS_Project/README.md

 - A SQL parser: use mo-sql to identify CREATE TABLE statements.
 For column data type, we explicitly support INT/INTEGER, FLOAT, DECIMAL, BOOLEAN, VARCHAR.
 Everything else is treated as string.
 We cannot enforce the length of VARCHAR since we treat it as string.
 - An indexing structure: a BTrees.OOBTree with single attribute primary key as key and a tuple as value (row of data).
 We use the indexing structure to check for duplicates when inserting data.
 We mirror the IGNORE keyword behavior in MySQL by skipping duplicate rows.
 Since multi-attribute primary key is not indexed, we cannot check for primary key duplicates.
 However, we still check if a duplicate row exists in the table before inserting.
-- A query optimizer: use sqlglot to optimize query
+- A query optimizer: use sqlglot to optimize query.
+While we don't explicitly reorder conjuctive and disjunctive conditions, using index for equality condition implicitly reorders the conditions since we only execute query on the indexed tuple.
 - An execution engine: wrap sqlglot executor with index support

 **Storage Architecture:**